-The signing of the Paris Agreement in New York on 22 April will be a historic event and an important step towards implementing the world's first global climate deal.
+The signing of the Paris Agreement in New York on 22 of April was a historic event and an important step towards implementing the world's first global climate deal.

-A record number of countries is expected to attend: the whole world is committed to turning the promises we made in Paris into concrete action.
+A record number of countries signed the Agreement: the whole world was committed to turning the promises we made in Paris into concrete action.
 The Paris spirit is alive and well - and moving forward.